micahco/musli/README.md

-# musli
+# musli — music library

-A music library interface.
+A music library interface with a focus on albums.
 Unlike most consumer music programs, musli doesn't include an audio player.
 Instead, it relies on the media player you already have installed (see: [Compatible media players](#compatible-media-players)).
 Likewise, the program doesn't include any methods to edit metadata, requiring that your music files already be properly tagged.

-What musli *does* do is provide a fast and efficient way to browse and search your local music libary.
+Written in Go with a SQLite database.

 ## Install
 ```